-To ensure that content knowledge and pedagogical content knowledge meets state and professional standards, extensive internships are required at certain transition points in the program.
+To ensure that content knowledge and pedagogical content knowledge meets state and professional standards, extensive clinical experiences are required at certain transition points in the program.

 Candidates must successfully complete fieldwork assignments and receive satisfactory ratings on all Teacher Performance Observation Instruments (TPOI) and Dispositions Evaluations or show evidence of successfully completing a Professional Development Plan.
 In addition, candidates must take and pass appropriate GACE tests to be recommended for teacher certification in Georgia.
 GACE scores are collected from all candidates seeking initial certification.
-Permission to take the GACE in the field for which the candidate was prepared is granted by the Chair of the Department based upon evidence of proficiency in content area(s).
-Candidates may schedule to take examinations used to determine content proficiency through the Director of Assessment.
+Permission to take the GACE in the field for which the candidate was prepared is granted by the Department's Director of Assessment based upon evidence of proficiency in content area(s).
+Candidates may schedule to take content diagnostic examinations used to determine content proficiency (a score of 70% or better) through the Director of Assessment.